holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/02_markdown/lesson_plan.md

 ### Setup

-None unless you want to use a "class group"
+None unless you want to use a "class group".
+Might want them do this on the school provided computers for some amount of sanity.

 ### Actual Lesson

 - Review
     - `git` is just a bunch of diffs
     - staged changes vs. unstaged changes
+    - Do a word ladder as a class
+        - Have do changes along with me on their git worksheet
 - Today going to push `git` to the cloud
-    - Show some examples in github
+    - Show some examples in gitlab
-        - angr
-        - Josh's TIL
         - Look at commits to see what's going on
-    - Every good project has a README
+    - Every good project has a `README`
-        - README is in markdown
+        - `README` is in markdown
         - Basically opposite of mark up
         - Show raw file vs. rendered file
     - https://stackedit.io/app#